 Kayaking around the Elaphiti Islands, near Dubrovnik

 Kayaking in Croatia is great for all the outdoor lovers since it has a beautiful coastline, pristine beaches, hidden caves, wild bays and lots of islands.
 It is the perfect place to explore by kayak.
+We went on many kayak and canoe trips in the UK.
 We have done some kayaking around London and we even went on a wild camping kayak trip in Dorset, so it wasn’t a completely new thing for us.
 In fact, it is the reason we chose Croatia for our summer holiday.
 We enjoyed those trips so much, that we wanted to do more and get better at it.

 There are several companies offering kayaking trips all over Croatia.
 We wanted to do a multi-day one to see more of the country.
 Adria Adventure has several different trip options.
 We chose to do the one-week kayaking trip around the Elaphite Islands.

 The Elaphite Islands:

 This region is easily accessible from Dubrovnik by ferry, it only takes about 40 minutes.
 It consists of several islands, but only the 3 biggest ones are inhabited.
 These are Kolocep, Lopud and Sipan.
 Each island has its own charm.

 Kolocep: No cars are allowed on this island.
 It is a popular destination for boat trips from Dubrovnik thanks to its Blue Cave.
 We didn’t spend much time here, as we only came across this island by paddling around it and having lunch at a local family-owned restaurant, which was lovely.
 It is a nice place for relaxation, short walks by the sea and swimming.